 - The login credentials of the vendor were used throughout the attack, yet Target’s security system wasn’t able to detect that those credentials were being used to perform tasks they weren’t approved for.

 We keep saying that every business large and small has important lessons to learn from Target.
 Don’t waste the opportunity.
 Double-check your own security and see if there are any obvious gaps you haven’t spotted but need to be sealed.
+Need help?
+Give SiteLock a call any time, 24/7/365, at 855.378.6200.

 Every year about this time, Verizon comes out with an annual review of the results of its investigations into thousands of data breaches and security incidents from around the world.